 Family members of drug addicts want the person they love to recover, even if the addict’s behavior has been completely unacceptable.
 Unfortunately, loved ones themselves can become beaten down and defeated by the addict’s repeated unacceptable behavior, to the point where their own finances, employment, and relationships are jeopardized.

 Understanding what addiction-related behavior looks like, what the subtle signs of drug abuse are, and what does and does not work in relating to someone with drug addiction is absolutely necessary so you do not endanger your own well-being and so that you are able to help in constructive ways (or disengage if that is not possible).

 Finally, educating yourself about drug addiction can help you start the conversation about addiction with your loved one.
 It does not necessarily guarantee that the conversation will have the results that you want, but you will learn how to express that you know what is going on, and that despite the fact that you care, you cannot continue to make up for the addict’s behavior.
 Understanding of the numerous physical, mental, and spiritual effects that drug addiction creates helps you state your feelings without being angry, blameful, or judgmental.
 Knowing that drug addiction is a complex disease from which it takes time to recover helps you in your own self-healing, whether or not the addict you love chooses to reach out for help.

 It is easy to think you know what drug abuse and drug abusers are like from seeing depictions in the media, but it is not always as obvious in real life.
 Therefore, it is important to understand how drug addiction actually presents, and what to do when you realize it is happening.
 If you need to know more, please contact us at any time.
-We understand that addiction is more often than not a family affair, and we are here whenever you are ready to reach out.
+Our advisers that are also dedicated to those looking for drug alcohol rehab in Chandler can help answer any questions you may have.
+They also understand that addiction is more often than not a family affair, and we are here whenever you are ready to reach out.